Man charges at Rep. Ilhan Omar and sprays her with substance at town hall

 Security personnel grabbed the man, who was led out of the room in handcuffs, while other staff tried to get Omar to leave.

 Omar refused, saying, "We will continue.
-This f***ing a**hole is not going to get away with it!"
+These f***ing a**holes are not going to get away with it!"

 "Here's the reality that people like this ugly man don't understand: We are Minnesota strong and we will stay resilient in the face of whatever they might throw at us," Omar said, before continuing to speak and take questions for almost 30 minutes.

-Note: Editor's Note: This article has been updated to reflect that the U.S. Capitol Police investigated 9,474 threats in 2024.